phoenixvc/PhoenixVC-Website/docs/FAQ.md

 ---

-## Q5: What local development alternatives do I have if I prefer not to use GitHub Codespaces?
+## Q7: What local development alternatives do I have if I prefer not to use GitHub Codespaces?

 **A:** While our primary development environment is GitHub Codespaces (a Linux-based virtual workspace), you can also develop locally using:
 - **Local Linux VM:** Set up a virtual machine (e.g., using VirtualBox) running Ubuntu.
 - **Docker Containers:** Containerize the project to ensure a consistent environment.
 - **WSL (Windows Subsystem for Linux):** Run a Linux environment on Windows.

-For more information on local development setups, refer to our [Local Development Alternatives](../CONTRIBUTING.md#local-development-alternatives) section in the CONTRIBUTING guidelines.
+For more information on local development setups, please refer to our [Local Development Alternatives](../CONTRIBUTING.md#local-development-alternatives) section in the CONTRIBUTING guidelines.

 ---

-## Q6: Where can I find more detailed documentation?
+## Q8: Where can I find more detailed documentation?

 **A:** For further information on deployment, troubleshooting, and coding standards, please refer to the following documentation within the project:
 - [DEPLOYMENT.md](../DEPLOYMENT.md)
 - [TROUBLESHOOTING.md](../TROUBLESHOOTING.md)
 - [CODE_STYLE_GUIDELINES.md](../docs/CODE_STYLE_GUIDELINES.md) (if available)

-For official Azure Static Web Apps information, visit the [Azure Static Web Apps Overview](https://learn.microsoft.com/en-us/azure/static-web-apps/overview) and [FAQ](https://learn.microsoft.com/en-us/azure/static-web-apps/faq).
+For official Azure Static Web Apps information, visit the [Azure Static Web Apps Overview](https://learn.microsoft.com/en-us/azure/static-web-apps/overview) and the [Azure Static Web Apps FAQ](https://learn.microsoft.com/en-us/azure/static-web-apps/faq).

 ---